-- Posts by Michael J. LeardAssociate
+- Posts by Michael J. LeardPartner

-Michael J. Leard is an associate in Nutter’s Litigation Department.
-He represents Fortune 500 companies in the areas of commercial litigation, product liability, pharmaceutical and medical device litigation, toxic tort, and ...
+Michael J. Leard is a partner in Nutter’s Litigation Department.
+For over a decade, Mike has represented individuals and companies of all sizes from across the country in the areas of commercial litigation, product liability ...

 In Lubin & Meyer v.
 John J. Manning, Judge Salinger, sitting in the Business Litigation Session, ruled that Lubin & Meyer’s claims for breach of fiduciary duty against its former associate, John Manning, survived summary judgment.

 According to Judge Salinger, Lubin & Meyer claimed that Manning breached his duty of loyalty to the firm by “continu[ing] to work on cases that the firm had rejected, l[ying] to clients about whether the firm was representing them, and l[ying] to the firm about what he was doing.”

 In Kirk Ramey v.
 Trustees of Boston University, et al., Judge Krupp, sitting in the Business Litigation Session, ruled that Ramey, a former BU research scientist, was entitled to a trial on his claim that defendants, BU and Dr. Edward Damiano, breached an oral agreement to provide Ramey an equity stake in Beta Bionics, a medical device company.

 The oral contract, Ramey alleges, arose from two conversations he had with Dr. Damiano, a BU biomedical engineering professor.
 One of the conversations took place before Ramey accepted a position in Dr. Damiano’s lab.
 Dr. Damiano did not dispute that the conversations took place, but denied that he had agreed to give Ramey an equity interest in Beta Bionics, which had not yet been formed when Ramey began work.
 Neither conversation was memorialized in writing.